fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 You can download the latest Fluid installation package from [Fluid Releases](https://github.com/fluid-cloudnative/fluid/releases).

-Set `runtime.juicefs.enable` to `true` in Fluid chart, then refer to the [Installation document](../userguide/install.md) to complete the installation
+Refer to the [Installation document](../userguide/install.md) to complete the installation.

 ```shell
 $ kubectl get po -n fluid-system